 Pediatrician Tanya Remer Altmann, author of Mommy Calls: Dr. Tanya Answers Parents' Top 101 Questions About Babies and Toddlers, says that when a child's 3, parents often will say, "'Gosh, my child is lying.
 I don't know what to do.'
 But it's a fuzzy line between what's real and what's in a child's imagination."

 Let's say that your 3-year-old spilled milk on the floor.
 You ask, "Who spilled it?" and your child says, "Not me."
 It's not that your child is lying, Altmann says.
-She may wish she didn't spill it, or if the spill took place an hour ago, she might not even remember spilling it.
+They may wish they didn't spill it, or if the spill took place an hour ago, they might not even remember spilling it.